 What is C.A.R.E.?
 History

-The Center for Abuse and Rape Emergencies, Inc. of Charlotte County (C.A.R.E.) began operating as the Charlotte County Rape Crisis Center in May 1983.
-Founders Jane Brenner and Bill Riley organized a group of trained volunteers dedicated to helping victims of sexual assault through their crises.
-Volunteers included the first Board Chair, Phil Jones, Esq., Dr. Gerald Ross and Sheriff Glen Sapp.
+The Center for Abuse and Rape Emergencies, Inc. of Charlotte County began operating as the Charlotte County Rape Crisis Center in May of 1983.
+Bill Riley and Jane Brenner had the vision; they organized and trained volunteers to help victims of sexual assault deal with the trauma they experienced.
+Volunteers included Phil Jones, Esq. who served as the first Board Chair, Dr. Gerald Ross, Sheriff Glen Sapp and members of the Zonta Club of Punta Gorda –Port Charlotte.

-At this time the organization was renamed Center for Rape & Abuse Emergencies Inc. (C.A.R.E).
-The effort to replace this temporary shelter with a permanent facility began with requests to the City of Punta Gorda & to Charlotte County for Federal Revenue Sharing Funds.
-The City Council under Mayor E.W.
-Jack Beck voted C.A.R.E. $10,000 of these funds as contribution toward building or buying a suitable facility.
-The organization met the challenge of building a shelter on public property, supported by county funding.
-The Charlotte County Board of Commissioners, through the efforts of Commissoner Dick Holt voted $15,000 of Revenue Sharing Funds designated as salary for the C.A.R.E.
+Efforts to replace the temporary shelter with a permanent facility began immediately.
+Requests to the City of Punta Gorda and Charlotte County were made for Federal Revenue Sharing Funds.
+Mayor Jack Beck and the City Council approved $10,000 towards building or buying a suitable facility.
+C.A.R.E. was able to meet the challenge of building a specially designed shelter on public property supported by county funding.
+The Board of County Commissioners, guided by Commissioner Dick Holt, designated $15,000 of these funds as the salary for the C.A.R.E.
 Executive Director.
-As a result of continuous community support, C.A.R.E. has operated a specially designed shelter since 1987, which is one of Florida’s 42 Certified Domestic Violence Shelters.
-With the help of the City of Punta Gorda, and Habitat for Humanity, a single residence transitional housing unit was completed in 2002.
+As a result of continuing and steadfast community support, C.A.R.E. has operated as a dual-service victims’ service center since 1987.
+A single-family residence was built as a transitional housing unit for clients in 2002, with help from the City of Punta Gorda and in partnership with Habitat for Humanity.

-Community Outreach includes office locations at 6868 San Casa in Englewood, the Office of the State Attorney in Punta Gorda, the Charlotte County Sheriff’s Office, and the Punta Gorda Police Department.
-Victims who wish to file an injunction for protection from domestic, repeat, dating, or sexual violence, or stalking, may visit the Charlotte County Clerk of the Court for services.
+C.A.RE. is committed to creating safety in our community by helping survivors of violence, sexual abuse and assault, and promote non-violent relationships through education and by example.
+Violence prevention education and outreach targets youth organizations, businesses, service organizations, the faith community and the public at-large.
+Community outreach locations include the West County Annex at 6868 San Casa Drive in Englewood, the Office of the State Attorney in Punta Gorda, the Charlotte County Sheriff’s Office, and the Punta Gorda Police Department.
+Victims who are seeking an injunction for protection from domestic violence, repeat abusers, dating or sexual violence, or stalking may visit the Charlotte County Clerk of the Court at the Justice Center in Punta Gorda.

-The C.A.R.E. organization is supported by financial contributions from the community, county and city government, The United Way, the Victims of Crime Act (VOCA), the Florida Coalition Against Domestic Violence, the Florida Council Against Sexual Violence, the Department of Children and Families, and the Florida Department of Health, and the Southwest Florida Community Foundation.
-Vigorous pursuit of grants and contributed services and goods means that C.A.R.E. delivers more than a dollar’s worth of client services for every dollar donated.
-All funds are used to provide services in Charlotte County.
+Services and program provided by C.A.R.E. are supported by financial contributions from individual donors, in-kind donors, legacy gifts, county and city governments, The United way of Charlotte County, Victim of Crimes Act (VOCA), the Florida Coalition Against Domestic Violence (FCADV), the Florida Council Against Sexual Violence (FCASV), the Department of Children and Families, and the Florida Department of Health.
+Vigorous pursuit of grants and contributed services and goods ensures that C.A.R.E. delivers more than a dollar’s worth of client services for every dollar donated, and all funds are used to provide services in Charlotte County.
+The time volunteers share with C.A.R.E. allows the agency to extend the value of donations and grants.
+Volunteers work directly with victims by answering crisis calls, supporting victims in hospitals on call-out, and perform any services needed to support clients.
+Extensive training is provided to prepare volunteers to help victims.
+Volunteers also help sort, price, display and sell items at the two ReUse Store locations.

-In 2011, the Board pledged support to financial sustainability and continued efforts to build our endowment.
-The Chief Advancement Officer focuses on planned giving, development and founded our legacy society, the Circle of Compassion.
-A Community Action Team was formed in the Englewood area to raise awareness in the community and to ensure sustainability of services and programs.
+In 2011, the C.A.R.E.
+Board pledged to build and support financial sustainability by building our endowment.
+The Chief Advancement Officer focuses on securing legacy gifts, planned giving education, and founded the legacy society, the Circle of Compassion.
+A community action team was formed to raise awareness in the Englewood community and depends on citizens and community leaders to serve as ambassadors of C.A.R.E.

-Early in 2016, Karen McElhaney assumed the role of Executive Director.
-Also in 2016, expansion construction started at the Administration/Shelter Building.
-Funding was approved by the Charlotte County Board of Commissioners in the 2014 CIP.
-The kitchen was renovated by reconfiguring storage and replacing the worn cabinets, a new Board Room was constructed, and children’s play area in the residential hall was expanded.
+Early in 2016, Karen McElhaney assumed the role of Executive Director, and facility expansion construction began at the Administration Building.
+Paula Hess, Chair Emeritus, worked tirelessly to secure funding for the project; CIP funds were approved by the Board of County Commissioners.
+The original kitchen was fully renovated by reconfiguring storage and replacing the worn cabinets, a new Board Room and offices were constructed, and the children’s play area was expanded.
+The Board funded a beautification project which enhanced security of the facility, and completed the interior courtyard and landscaping.

-For over thirty years, Charlotte County’s has proudly supported this home-grown grass-roots effort to help those who are hurting to achieve support and healing.
+For 35 years, Charlotte County has proudly supported this home grown, grass-roots organization which serves to help people who are hurting to heal and thrive.
 Charlotte County is C.A.R.E.